AnimeTwinCities/anime-detour-ios/README.md

 ### Analytics

 The app uses Google Analytics.
-To get started, copy `GoogleAnalyticsConfiguration.plist.dist`, rename it to `GoogleAnalyticsConfiguration.plist`, and set your Google Analytics tracking ID.
-To run the app without analytics, remove the placeholder analytics ID.
-Analytics are not tracked in the Debug configuration.
+Follow Google's documentation on Google Analytics and Firebase to setup Google Analytics and Firebase (without Firebase analytics) in a single configuration `GoogleService-Info.plist` file.

 ## Deployment